Meagan Cramm ASSOCIATE TEACHER

 Lisa Lotz ASSOCIATE TEACHER

-Instructor of Trumpet, Trombone, French Horn, Tuba, Euphonium, and Sousaphone
+Trumpet, Trombone, French Horn, Tuba, Euphonium, & Sousaphone Teacher

 Lisa is a Tubist and Brass teacher in Columbus, Ohio.
 Lisa begin playing in 6th grade in Lynchburg, Virginia.
 In high school, she performed at the Music for All National Festival in Indianapolis, Indiana with the Jefferson Forest High School Wind Symphony.
 This experience made her want to pursue a career in Music Education.